beginning of content

 Can Kaposi sarcoma be prevented?

-There is no way of preventing the virus (HHV-8) that causes Kaposi sarcoma.
+There is no known way to prevent the virus (HHV-8) that causes Kaposi sarcoma.
 You can reduce your risk by reducing your chance of catching HIV.
-That means always practising safe sex and not sharing needles to inject drugs.
+This means always practising safe sex and never sharing needles to inject drugs.

-For people living with the HIV virus, taking antiretroviral medicines helps reduce the amount of HIV (viral load) in your body.
+For people living with HIV, taking antiretroviral medicines helps reduce the amount of HIV (viral load) in your body.
 This may lower your chance of developing Kaposi sarcoma.

 Resources and support